api3dao/commons/src/config-parsing/README.md

 ### Parsing a configuration file and secrets

-You can use the following helper functions to read the configuration and secrets file:
+You can use the following helper functions to read the configuration and secrets file from filesystem:

 ```ts
 const rawConfig = loadConfig(join(__dirname, 'config.json'));